edobynsHOTB/FlipTix-CodeChallenge/README.md

 # Getting started with the Eventz App
 1) Clone the repo
 2) cd into the projects directory
-3) run 'yarn install' to install the depencies
+3) run 'yarn install' to install the dependencies
 4) run yarn start to start the app

 # Requirements